Robinzor/InvestigateR/README.md

 **Note:** API keys are stored in a Docker named volume (persists across container updates).
 Configure them through the web interface after starting.

+**Performance Note:** Named volumes can be slower on Windows.
+If you experience performance issues, you can use a bind mount instead by uncommenting the volume line in `docker-compose.yml` and creating `api_keys.json` on your host first.

 ### Option 2: Docker (Manual)

 #### From GitHub Container Registry (GHCR)